 Medibank members with selected extras and packaged covers can receive 15% off surgical fees if they have their procedure performed at Vision Eye Institute.

-When comparing providers, make sure you get an accurate indication of all charges that you will incur before, during and after your laser eye surgery procedure (including enhancement or follow-up procedures) and read our checklist of questions to ask potential surgeons.
+When comparing providers, make sure you get an accurate indication of all charges that you will incur before, during and after your laser eye surgery procedure (including enhancement or follow-up procedures).

 Laser in situ keratomileusis (LASIK) is the most common type of laser eye surgery performed.
 This is a two-step, two-laser vision correction procedure.
 Once a patient has been prepared (including being given a series of eye drops and a mild sedative), he/she will be taken into the laser suite and will lie flat on the bed.
 The surgeon will have pre-programmed the two lasers to the individual requirements of the patient being treated.

 After preparing the first eye, the surgeon will use the femtosecond laser to create a flap in the top layer of the cornea (the epithelium and stroma), exposing the tissue bed underneath.
 The excimer laser is then used to gently and precisely reshape this corneal tissue bed to correct the patient’s refractive error.
 Finally, the surgeon places the corneal flap back in its original position.

 Because the flap adheres to the corneal bed, the healing process begins immediately.
 The eye has a remarkable ability to heal itself and patients are able to return to most of their daily activities the next day.Learn more